CarrKnight/carrknight.github.io/papers.md

 ## Fisheries + POSEIDON

-### A computational approach to managing coupled human-environmental systems: the POSEIDON model of ocean fisheries
+### A computational approach to managing coupled human-environmental systems: the POSEIDON model of ocean fisheries;

 The main paper about POSEIDON: a generic agent-based model of fisheries.
+Open access, [here](https://rdcu.be/VcVb).

 How to find optimal policies in a complex system?
 Build an agent-based model and focus on adaptive agents that respond and often bypass the rules you impose.
 Now test your policy levers against the adaptive agents trying to use a smart searching algorithm (we settled on [Bayesian Optimization](https://www.cs.ox.ac.uk/people/nando.defreitas/publications/BayesOptLoop.pdf))